gofullstack/NextGen-Public-Uploader/readme.txt

-=== NextGEN Public Uploader ===
+=== Nextgen Uploader ===
 Contributors: WDS-Scott, williamsba1, pluginize, webdevstudios, tw2113, JustinSainton Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3084056
-Tags: nextgen public uploader,nextgen uploader,nextgen gallery,nextgen,gallery,image,upload,photo,picture,visitor,public,uploader
+Tags: Nextgen Uploader,nextgen uploader,nextgen gallery,nextgen,gallery,image,upload,photo,picture,visitor,public,uploader
 Requires at least: 4.0
 Tested up to: 4.7
 Stable tag: 1.9

-NextGEN Public Uploader is an extension to NextGEN Gallery which allows frontend image uploads for your users.
+Nextgen Uploader is an extension to NextGEN Gallery which allows frontend image uploads for your users.

 == Description ==

-The NextGEN Public Uploader plugin for WordPress allows users to upload images from the frontend of your website to a specified gallery in NextGEN.
+The Nextgen Uploader plugin for WordPress allows users to upload images from the frontend of your website to a specified gallery in NextGEN.
 Upon upload the submitted image is marked as "excluded" and an email notification will be sent letting you know an image is waiting to be reviewed.

 REMEMBER: Always backup your database!

-= NextGEN Public Uploader is an extension of NextGEN Gallery =
+= Nextgen Uploader is an extension of NextGEN Gallery =

 [NextGEN Gallery](http://wordpress.org/extend/plugins/nextgen-gallery/ "NextGEN Gallery")